HemanthShetty/CS6200Project/README.md

 # CS6200Project
 Information Retrieval Project

-Initial Setup
+There are 7 retrieval systems implemented in this project, as follows:
+SYSTEM NUMBERS
+1. BM25
+2. TFIDF
+3. Lucene (not implemented in this script
+4. Query expansion(pseudo relevance) + BM25
+5. Query expansion(synonyms) + BM25
+6. BM25 + stopping
+7. BM25 + stemming

+Model 3 uses Lucene and is implemented in Java.

+#TODO
+instructions for lucene

+All the other models are implemented in python and the instructions to run them are provided below.

+******
+Python programs

+Dependencies:
+- PyDictionary: for dictionary and synonyms.
+Computer has to be on the internet as it makes web requests

-There are two python files which have to be run in order
+There is a sequence of a few python files which have to be run in order:

 1)Indexing.py